ameenalasady/Universeaty/README.md

 ## Features

 - Real-time notifications: Get notified as soon as a seat becomes available in your desired course.
+Choose to receive notifications via email or text message (coming soon).
 - Easy to use: Simply select the courses you're interested in and let Universeaty do the rest.
 - Reliable: Built with the latest web technologies to ensure fast and reliable performance.